bigchaindb/bigchaindb/docs/server/source/server-reference/configuration.md

 [Gunicorn's documentation](http://docs.gunicorn.org/en/latest/settings.html#loglevel)
 for more information.

 `server.workers` is [the number of worker processes](http://docs.gunicorn.org/en/stable/settings.html#workers) for handling requests.
-If `None` (the default), the value will be (2 × cpu_count + 1).
+If set to `None`, the value will be (2 × cpu_count + 1).
 Each worker process has a single thread.
 The HTTP server will be able to handle `server.workers` requests simultaneously.

 **Example using environment variables**
 ```text